status-im/nimbus-eth2/docs/the_nimbus_book/src/options.md

      --el                      One or more execution layer Engine API URLs.
      --no-el                   Don't use an EL.
 The node will remain optimistically synced and won't be able to perform validator duties [=false].
-     --non-interactive         Do not display interative prompts.
+     --non-interactive         Do not display interactive prompts.
 Quit on missing configuration.
      --netkey-file             Source of network (secp256k1) private key file (random|<path>) [=random].
      --insecure-netkey-password  Use pre-generated INSECURE password for network private key file [=false].
      --agent-string            Node agent string which is used as identifier in network [=nimbus].